Lex-DRL/AID-guide/Building_better_worlds.md

 > `Entry`: ***Citadel*** is a colossal deep-space station that serves as the capital...
 </details>

+If your description is long enough, you might need to remind the AI that you're still describing the same thing.
+According to `Zaltys`, once per 200 tokens (~400 chars) in Dragon / 60 tokens (~100 chars) in Griffin, you need to put the name of entry again.

 #### Use `is` instead of `has`
 As [stated above](#but-im-not-a-programmer), `has` is much weaker than `is`.
 To a degree that the AI [can loose the connection entirely](https://wiki.aidiscord.cc/wiki/World_Info#Entries).
 Ideally, you should move to a special WI formatting altogether (more on that later), but if you don't, at least use `is`.
 <details>